SamuelRoufael/FCFS-Operating-System/README.md

 ## System Calls
   A system call is the programmatic way in which a process requests a service from the kernel of the operating system it is executed on.
-You are required to implement system calls of your simulated OS using the built-in functions of Java.

 **Types of system calls :**
   1. Read the data of any file from the disk.